filecash/filecash-docs/docs/community/contribute/grammar-formatting-and-style.md

 > My wallet has thirty filecoin.

 Examples of discouraged usage:
-> Filecoin rewards miners with Filecoin.
+> Filecash rewards miners with Filecash.

 > There are many ways to participate in the filecoin community.